elementalsecurity/sec-arch/01_introduction/01_readme.md

 - Ground yourself in the terminology and expectations for future content
 - Reflect on whether your current skills and goals align with this profession

-> "Security Architecture isn't just about defense — it's about design, communication, and strategic alignment."
+> "Security Architecture isn't just about defense, it's about design, communication, and strategic alignment."